Associate Professor Sarah Maddison

 - Professor Zoë Laidlaw

-Zoë Laidlaw is a visiting professorial fellow at the School of Historical and Philosophical Studies at The University of Melbourne.
-Her research concerns Britain's empire and colonies in the early and mid-nineteenth century, with a particular focus on imperial networks, humanitarianism, governance, colonial knowledge, settler societies, human rights, indigenous protection and indigenous dispossession.
+Zoë Laidlaw joined the School of Historical and Philosophical Studies at The University of Melbourne in September 2018 as a professorial fellow, having previously worked at Royal Holloway University of London (2005-2018) and the University of Sheffield (2001-2005).
+Her research concerns Britain's empire and colonies in the early and mid-nineteenth century, with a particular focus on imperial networks, humanitarianism, governance, colonial knowledge, settler societies, human rights, Indigenous protection and Indigenous dispossession.
 She has worked on the colonial histories of Australia, British North America, South Africa, New Zealand, India and the Caribbean.
 Zoë is also interested in the connections between colonial histories and present-day attempts at conciliation between colonising and colonised populations.

 - Professor Adrian Little